-If used carelessly or are not stored properly, pesticides and chemicals can be hazardous to the health of landscapers.
+If used carelessly or not stored properly, pesticides and chemicals can be hazardous to the health of landscapers.
 Be sure to always read the label before working with pesticides, and follow the directions exactly, including all precautions and restrictions.

-Be sure to use recommended protective measures when applying and handling pesticides, like wearing impermeable gloves, long pants and long-sleeve shirts.
-After applying these substances to your jobsite, change clothes and wash your hands immediately after.
+Be sure to use recommended protective measures when applying and handling pesticides, like wearing impermeable gloves, long pants, and long-sleeve shirts.
+After applying these substances to your job site, change clothes and wash your hands immediately after.

 If the substances get in the eyes of a co-worker, it’s important to act quickly because eye damage can occur within minutes with some pesticides.
 Hold the eye open wide and gently wash it out with clean running water for at least 15 minutes.
-Also contact the Poison Control Center as soon as possible.
+Also, contact the Poison Control Center as soon as possible.
 Do not to use any eye drops or any other kind of chemical to flush the eyes; use only water.

-If the substance comes in contact with skin, drench the area with water and quickly remove contaminated clothing.
+If the substance comes in contact with the skin, drench the area with water and quickly remove contaminated clothing.
 Wash the skin and hair thoroughly with soap and water, and later either discard the clothing or wash it separately from other laundry.

 In the event of a co-worker inhaling a pesticide, carry him/her to fresh air immediately.
-Loosen the individual’s clothing; if skin is blue or if the individual has stopped breathing, give CPR if you know how and call for medical attention immediately.
+Loosen the individual’s clothing; if the skin is blue or if the individual has stopped breathing, give CPR if you know how and call for medical attention immediately.